Rotation Invariant Quantization for Model Compression: Preliminaries

 As $\rvx$ passes the first layer of $\gM$ and $\ghM$, it is rotated (and scaled) by $\rvw_1$ and $\hat{\rvw}_1$, respectively.
 Due to the quantization\ifshort, \else \;(notated by the red circles in the figure), \fi $\rvw_1$ and $\hat{\rvw}_1$ acts differently on $\rvx$, and thus, yields unequal outputs.
 These unequal outputs are rotated (and scaled) by the next layer's weights, and so on, reaching the output of $\gM$ and $\ghM$.
 The resulting deviation in \cref{eq: cosine dist def} relates to the distortions gathered through the layers.
 In particular, each quantized layer produces a rotation distortion in its output, and this distortion keeps propagating and accumulating through the layers until reaching the model's output.

 Thus, characterizing the connection between the deviation to the distortion in each layer is a key to optimizing the model quantization.
-Though finding the exact link is intricate in general, intuitively, if the bin widths grow jointly, the deviation increases monotonically with the distortion of the layers.
-When setting the bin width of each layer proportionally to the layer's norm, the distortions are invariant to the orientation of the weights, as the norm is invariant to rotations.
-In terms of rate-distortion, the rotation-invariant property minimizes the rate and hence is optimal.
-This motivates a searching paradigm over rotation-invariant solutions, where the layers' bin widths are jointly adjusted.
+Though finding the exact link is intricate in general, intuitively, as the layers' quantization rate jointly decrease, the deviation increases monotonically with the layers' distortion.
+Since these distortions are invariant to rotations, the rate-distortion theory tells that the optimal quantization must be rotation invariant as well, as we show in the sequel.
+This motivates a searching paradigm over rotation-invariant solutions, where the layers' rate are jointly adjusted.

 Formally, given a trained model $\gM$, and a sample $\rvx$, we wish to find a quantized model $\ghM$ whose weights $\hat{\rvw}_{[1:L]}$ solves the following optimization problem.